Can I change my name?

 The court granted a name change order.
 Now what?

-The court mails you a certified copy, which you can use to change your name in multiple places: on your driver's license, with the Division of Vital Records, and with the Social Security Administration, banks, creditors, and other places where you do business.
+Ask the court for certified copies of the order, which you can use to change your name in multiple places: With the Social Security Administration, the Motor Vehicle Administration, the Division of Vital Records, and with banks, creditors, and other places where you do business.
+There is a fee for each certified copy.